danielfett/draft-dpop/main.md

 !---
 Figure: Token Request for a DPoP-bound Token using a Refresh Token {#token-request-rt}

-When an authorization server supporting DPoP issues a refresh token to a public client that presents a valid DPoP proof at the token endpoint, the refresh token MUST be bound to the respective public key.
+When an authorization server issues a
+DPoP refresh token to a public client according to the above flow, the refresh token MUST be bound to the respective public key.
 The binding MUST be validated when the refresh token is later presented to get new access tokens.
 As a result, such a client MUST present a DPoP proof for the same key that was used to obtain the refresh token each time that refresh token is used to obtain a new access token.

 The implementation details of the binding of the refresh token are at the discretion of the authorization server.
-The server both produces and validates the refresh tokens that it issues so there is no interoperability consideration in the specific details of the binding.
+Since the authorization server both produces and validates its refresh tokens, there is no interoperability consideration in the specific details of the binding.

 An authorization server MAY elect to issue access tokens which are not DPoP bound,